Fr0st0007/Fr0st0007/README.md

 ### 👋 Hi, I'm Frost

-Everything in this profile is **100% AI-coded**, I don't hand-write the code myself.
+Everything in this profile is **100% AI coded**, I don't hand-write the code myself.
 What I do instead is scope the problem, review what comes back, test it, and fix what's broken before it goes up here.